(Parking sign blog post updated again on August 9, 2020)

-Comprehending an NYC parking sign requires “Babbel” on Steroids
+Grasping the meaning of an NYC parking sign requires “Babbel” on Steroids.

-Understanding an NYC parking sign is as difficult as figuring out a professional football team’s defensive scheme.
-For example, a quarterback has 3 seconds or fewer to read a defense and deliver a pass to his open receiver.
+Knowing the meaning of NYC parking signs is as tricky as figuring out a professional football team’s defensive scheme.
+For example, a quarterback has 3-4 seconds or fewer to read a defense and deliver a pass to an open receiver.

 The three-headed monster on the gotcha pole

 It takes five years for a pro quarterback to master his trade.
-It takes about the same time for the driving public to understand the rules displayed by three parking signs on one pole.
-Here are some tips:
+Likewise, It takes about the same time for the driving public to understand the rules displayed by three signs on one pole.

-I wrote a blog post about the baffling truck loading only sign.
-I suggest to check it out to learn the meaning of this newish sign.
-Bottom line is that when a parking sign does not display the days and hours the rule is in effect, all days and all hours.
+I wrote a blog post about the baffling truck loading-only sign, and I suggest checking it out to learn the meaning of this new sign.
+The bottom line is that when a sign does not display the days and hours, the rule affects all days and all hours.

-My question is, “can a passenger vehicle park during the days and hours the red no standing sign is in effect?
+My question is, “Can a passenger vehicle park during the days and hours the red no standing sign is in effect?
 How about a commercial vehicle?
-Does this combination of a red no standing sign and a truck loading only sign mean that neither a commercial vehicle or a passenger vehicle can park during the days and hours the red no standing sign is in effect?
+Does this combination of a red no-standing sign and a truck loading-only sign mean that neither a commercial vehicle nor a passenger vehicle can park during the days and hours the red no-standing sign is in effect?

 Commentary

-Larry’s First Update: As we all know by now, the Evil Empire has completed a major project by replacing all the old, totally confusing parking signs with fresh parking signs that are just plain confusing.
-We are no longer challenged to interpret the “double except” but the single except still applies (No standing, except Sundays).
+Larry’s Update: As we all know by now, the Evil Empire has completed a significant project by replacing all the old, totally confusing signs with new, redesigned signs that are just plain confusing.
+We don’t have to interpret the “double except,” but the single except still applies (No standing, except Sundays).

-Here’s a link to the DOT NYC Parking Sign Regulations Map.
+Here’s a link to the DOT NYC Parking Regulations Map.

-You may wish to check out the redesigned sign guide below to compare total confusion with the just plain confusion.
+You may check out the redesigned sign guide below to compare total confusion with plain confusion.

 I’m rooting for all of us.